 - Check fuel, oil, and antifreeze levels monthly, more often if heavy use.

-- Change out belts and hoses as needed, pay close attention to the block heater hose, this is where leaks often develop
+- Change out belts and hoses as needed, and pay close attention to the block heater hose, this is where leaks often develop

 - Clean out mice nests and droppings as needed